tanshiyu1999/MBTL-Framedata-Bot/README.md

 Finally, I would like to thank movildima on discord who have answered my queries with regards to access to mediawiki's API, and some tips on querying the API.

-This project would not be possible without you and I am grateful!
+This project would not be possible without you, thank you.